-- A fully-compliant PDF file that includes PDF metadata. - Your LaTeX source file submitted as a single .tex file (do not use the "input" command to include sections of your paper every section must be in the single source file).
-(The only allowable exception is .bib file, which should be included separately). - The bibliography (.bib) file(s). - Your source must compile on our system, which includes only standard LATEX 2020 TeXLive support files. - · Only the graphics files used in compiling paper. - The LATEX-generated files (e.g. .aux, .bbl file, PDF, etc.).
+- A fully-compliant PDF file. - Your LaTeX source file submitted as a single .tex file (do not use the "input" command to include sections of your paper every section must be in the single source file).
+(The only allowable exception is .bib file, which should be included separately). - The bibliography (.bib) file(s). - Your source must compile on our system, which includes only standard LaTeX 2020 TeXLive support files. - Only the graphics files used in compiling paper. - The LATEX-generated files (e.g. .aux, .bbl file, PDF, etc.).

-Your LaTeX source will be reviewed and recompiled on our system (if it does not compile, your paper will be returned to you.
+Your LATEX source will be reviewed and recompiled on our system (if it does not compile, your paper will be returned to you.
 Do not submit your source in multiple text files.
-Your single LaTeX source file must include all your text, your bibliography (formatted using aaai22.bst), and any custom macros.
+Your single LATEX source file must include all your text, your bibliography (formatted using aaai24.bst), and any custom macros.